-- 1. A reading knowledge of at least one foreign language is a valuable research and teaching tool.
-While a formal foreign language requirement is not part of this program, those planning to pursue a Ph.D. in English will eventually be held responsible for reading ability in two or three foreign languages. - 2.
+- In applying for admission to the graduate degree program in English, the student should have a transcript of all undergraduate and graduate work sent directly to the department, in addition to the transcripts that are sent to the college Office of Admissions. - 2.
+A reading knowledge of at least one foreign language is a valuable research and teaching tool.
+While a formal foreign language requirement is not part of this program, those planning to pursue a Ph.D. in English will eventually be held responsible for reading ability in two or three foreign languages. - 3.
 Course work must represent reasonable and intelligent distribution among periods and major writers.
 No more than 12 units selected from upper division undergraduate offerings in English may count toward the Master's degree in English.
 Each student's program must be approved by a faculty adviser and must also satisfy the all-college policies applicable to Master of Arts degrees.
-(See page 43.)

-3. A knowledge of the history and structure of English is required.
-This requirement may be satisfied by: (1) successful completion of English 213 and 214 or equivalents, or (2) passing an examination in the history and structure of English.
+(See page 42.) - 4.
+A knowledge of the history or structure of English is required.
+This requirement may be satisfied by: (1) successful completion of English 213 or 214 or equivalents, or (2) passing an examination in the history or structure of English.